Lucien Goldmann

-Lucien Goldmann (/fr/; 20 July 1913 – 8 October 1970) was a French philosopher and sociologist of Jewish-Romanian origin.
+Lucien Goldmann (/fr/; 20 July 1913 – 8 October 1970) was a French philosopher and sociologist of Romanian Jewish origin.
 A professor at the EHESS in Paris, he was a Marxist theorist.
 His wife was sociologist Annie Goldmann.

 Biography

-Goldmann was born in Bucharest, Romania, but grew up in Botoşani.
+Goldmann was born in Bucharest, Romania, but grew up in Botoșani.
 He studied law at the University of Bucharest and the University of Vienna under the Austromarxist jurist Max Adler.
 In 1934, he went to the University of Paris to study political economy, literature, and philosophy.
 He moved to Switzerland in November 1942, where he was placed in a refugee camp until 1943.

 Through Jean Piaget's intervention, he was subsequently given a scholarship to the University of Zurich, where he completed his PhD in philosophy in 1945 under the supervision of Karl Dürr with a thesis entitled Mensch, Gemeinschaft und Welt in der Philosophie Immanuel Kants.
 Studien zur Geschichte der Dialektik (Man, Community and World in the Philosophy of Immanuel Kant: Studies in the History of the Dialectics).

 Around 1950, he was living in Paris and writing his first book, The Hidden God.

 In 1968, Goldmann was a visiting professor at Columbia University.